msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/lecture_introduction_to_cloud_computing_research.md

 #### NIST defintions of cloud: Service Levels and You

-The [NIST definition of cloud computing](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-145.pdf) defines service models, but what does "X as a service" actually mean, and where are the lines drawn?
+The [NIST definition of cloud computing](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-145.pdf) defines service models
+ * "service levels" are only a model (or abstraction) for discussion cloud computing, widely used in the IT fields.
+ * "X as a service" where X is some aspect of IT, usually along the axis of customer responsibility.
+ * the model is abused like all concepts or acronyms in IT:  iCloud.
+If Cloud = internet and "i" stands for internet that means "Internet Internet"
+ * How well does this model apply to the services that cloud providers give us?
 Like the species concept in biology, it's not always cut and dried, but can be thought of as a spectrum

 * Infrastructure (aaS):  Nuts and bolts, DIY, Lego.
 You need understanding of computing architecture as these services
 * Everything in between:  Platforms or pre-configured and managed infrastructure